DefKorns/defkorns.github.io/_posts/2020-05-19-project-lunar-compatibility-patches.md

 ### How to apply?

 Apply as any other ips patch.
-I personaly like to use [Lunar Ips](https://www.romhacking.net/utilities/240/).
+I personally like to use [Lunar Ips](https://www.romhacking.net/utilities/240/).

 Simply select `Apply IPS Patch` ![Lunar IPS](https://www.romhacking.net/utilities/screenshots/240screenshot1.gif)